hufolcher/advent/README.md

 ## 🛠️ Setup

 ### 1. Install dependencies

-Install Python package to fetch input from the AoC website:
+Python and Rust toolchain (For rust use ```curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh```) Install this Python package to fetch input from the AoC website:

 ```bash
 pip install advent-of-code-data